-- Keep calm and smiling.
-Don't be too reserved; - Be sincere and polite, but not too modest or humble; - Speak with a friendly manner, at a proper speed and volume.
-The pronunciation should be clear and the tone be affirmative; - Don't cross your arms in front of the chest, lest you would be mistaken as an unfriendly person;
+- Be calm and keep smiling.
+Stay natural and don't be too reserved; - Be sincere and polite, but not too modest or humble; - Speak in a friendly manner, at a proper speed and volume.
+The pronunciation should be clear and the tone be affirmative; - Don't cross your arms in front of the chest, lest you should be mistaken as an unfriendly person;

-- Keep appropriate eye contact with interviewers - Maintain eye contact with the interviewers to show your confidence and respect

-- Don't stare at interviewers.
-It would be regarded as impolite and would make interviewers feel stressful; - Avoid small gestures such as playing with your fingers, rubbing hands or patting your hair.
-This will give the interviewer an impression that you are immature, impatient or lack of confidence; - Listen carefully to the interviewers' questions; answer precisely and clearly.
+- Keep appropriate eye contact with the interviewer - Maintain eye contact with the interviewer to show your confidence and respect - Don't stare at the interviewer.
+It would be regarded as impolite and would make the interviewer feel stressed; - Avoid little gestures such as playing with your fingers, rubbing hands or patting your hair.
+This will give the interviewer an impression that you are immature, impatient and lack confidence; - Listen carefully to the interviewer's questions; answer precisely and clearly.
 Don't simply say "yes" or "no".
-You should elaborate the key points clearly; - Nod where appropriate when listening to the interviewers to show your interest in the topic and agreement with the interviewers; - During group discussion - Join the discussion actively.
-Don't be too passive - Listen to others carefully and be ready to respond to their questions and answer promptly.
-Answers should be organized and persuasive; - Don't interrupt others and avoid dominating the discussion; - When introducing your own abilities and experience, cite concrete examples to strengthen your persuasiveness and credibility.
-Don't provide incorrect information or try to mislead the interviewers; - At the end of the interview, you may ask one or two questions about job duties, training and promotion prospects to show your interest in the applied post or joining the company; - Thank the interviewers and say goodbye before you leave.
+You should elaborate on the key points clearly; - Nod where appropriate when listening to the interviewer to show your interest in the topic and agreement with the interviewer; - During group discussion, - Participate in the discussion actively.
+Don't be too passive; - Listen to others carefully and be ready to respond to their questions and answer promptly.
+Answers should be organised and persuasive; - Don't interrupt others and avoid dominating the discussion; - When mentioning your own abilities and experience, cite concrete examples to strengthen your persuasiveness and credibility.
+Don't provide false information or try to mislead the interviewer; - At the end of the interview, you may ask one or two questions about job duties, training and promotion prospects to show your interest in the applied post or joining the company; - ◆ Thank the interviewer and say goodbye before you leave.